The quantum tropical vertex: Introduction

 \subsection{Comments on the proof of Theorem \ref{main_thm_integ}.}

 The proof of \mbox{Theorem \mbox{\ref{main_thm_integ}}} is a combination of Theorem \ref{main_thm_ch2} and of the non-trivial integrality results about $q$-deformed scattering diagrams proved by Kontsevich and Soibelman in Section 6 of \cite{MR2851153}.
-In fact, to get the most general form of Theorem \ref{main_thm_integ}, the results contained in \cite{MR2851153} do not seem to be enough to get directly the results.
-We use an induction argument on scattering diagrams, parallel to the one used in Appendix C3 of \cite{MR3758151}, to reduce the most general case to a case which can be treated by \cite{MR2851153}.
+In fact, to get the most general form of Theorem \ref{main_thm_integ}, the results contained in \cite{MR2851153} do not seem to be enough.
+We use an induction argument on scattering diagrams, parallel to the one used by Gross, Hacking, Keel and Kontsevich \cite[Appendix C3]{MR3758151}, to reduce the most general case to a case which can be treated by \cite{MR2851153}.

-A small technical point is to keep track of signs, because of the difference between quantum tori and twisted quantum tori, see \mbox{Section \ref{section_quad_ref}} on the quadratic refinement for details.
+A small technical point is to keep track of signs, because of the difference between quantum tori and twisted quantum tori; see \mbox{Section \ref{section_quad_ref}} on the quadratic refinement for details.